ECHO India and Societal Thinking: Joining hands to strengthen India’s healthcare system

 From solvers to orchestrators:

-Our close collaboration with Societal Thinking will also enable us to reimagine the core problem of decentralised capacity building in our work.
+As a scaler, this collaboration with Societal Thinking will also enable us to reimagine the core problem of decentralised capacity building in our work.
 We see our role in the ecosystem as an orchestrator to continue to strengthen our partners and partnerships and be the catalyst to enable partners to do more at speed, scale and lower cost.
 Our role would be to ensure the availability, access and evolution of the right infrastructure, standards and governance to support all the solvers in the ecosystem.

 While our focus is currently on healthcare and education, the ECHO model can be deployed in many other sectors, such as education, sustainable livelihoods, and even the judiciary.
 Also, within healthcare, the disease-agnostic ECHO model can be leveraged in any domain.
 We envisage that the innovative and continuously improving iECHO platform will drive the expansion of the ECHO movement in future and will help to evolve vibrant Communities of Practices which will work independently to solve different social problems at scale.